leostratus/scotlandjs-2014/README.md

 Anything Front-End is Not Real Programming
 ------------------------------------------

 By now it should be clear that anything that pertains to what the users sees and interacts with is barely relevant to actual programming.
 The Real Developers all work server side, probably in PHP, and sometimes Nodes JavaScript although we all know deep down that the Nodes are just a trend that will die soon.
 Long live PHP!
-PHP stands for Pretty Hardcore Programming, so you don't ever have to question it's legitimacy.
+PHP stands for Pretty Hardcore Programming, so you don't ever have to question its legitimacy.

 You just need to focus on your back-end, server-side code and do the bare minimum on the front-end because it doesn't really matter.